wichayutdew/minigrep/README.md

   - `cargo run <query> <filename>`
   - if you want case insensitive use `IGNORE_CASE=1 cargo run <query> <filename>`
 3. To build the program `cargo install --path .` then you can run `minigrep <query> <filename>` from anywhere
+4. to uninstall the program `cargo uninstall minigrep`